Study from Economics Professor reveals who does and doesn’t pay taxesThursday 26 Oct 2017

 New research conducted reveals which types of people are most likely to under-report their taxes.

 The study was carried out by Dr Arun Advani, Assistant Professor at the University of Warwick and Research Fellow at the Institute for Fiscal Studies, published on 26th October uses data from HMRC's random audit programme to show which types of people are more likely to be under-reporting taxes and how their behaviour changes after a tax audit.

-The report is published to coincide with new HMRC figures on the tax gap – the share of tax due that wasn't collected for example because of mistakes or deliberate under-reporting (evasion).
+The report is published to coincide with new HMRC figures on the tax gap Link opens in a new window– the share of tax due that wasn't collected for example because of mistakes or deliberate under-reporting (evasion).
 Around a fifth of this comes from taxpayers filing income tax self assessment.